-You will need to carry out an Equality impact Assessment.
+You must carry out an Equality impact Assessment.
 Please refer to the Equality Impact Assessment procedures - Link for full details.

 Job Evaluation

 All posts within the new organisation structure need to be evaluated by HR in accordance with the Council's job evaluation procedure.